dev-collab-org/on-chain-file-interface/README.md

 ## References:

-Original motivation for this standardization effort came from the HasFile interface defined for the [Nonagon Cup contract](https://etherscan.io/address/0xa3a73cd8adf2a75c44185d1588d7d2d9f3f07544#code#F6#L1).
+Motivation for this standardization effort came from the HasFile interface defined for the [Nonagon Cup contract](https://etherscan.io/address/0xa3a73cd8adf2a75c44185d1588d7d2d9f3f07544#code#F6#L1).
 This interface allows for a single file per token generated in varying size chunks.
 It also includes generation of a file name.

 ```
 /**